Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat: Monitors log files, collects events, and forwards / centralizes log data.
-- Metricbeat: Monitors servers by collecting metrics from the operating system and services running on the server.
+- Metricbeat: Monitors servers by collecting metrics from the operating system and every process running on the system.

 ### Using the Playbooks